 - Tenderloins, loins, rack of lamb, etc.: 6 to 12 hours

-Originally, Marinades were always made of brine.
+Originally, even though the recommendation is largely now to avoid salt in marinades, marinades were historically always made of brine.
 Seawater could even be used.
-In Latin and Italian, "Marinara" means “from or of the sea”.
-Our word Marinade is derived from that.
+In Latin and Italian, “marinara” means “from or of the sea”.
+Our word marinade is derived from that.

 Christensen, Darlene.
 Marinating Meat Safely.
 Utah State University Extension Service.
 June 2021.
 FN/Food Safety/2009-01pr.

 How to Marinate Meat Safely.
 Consumer Reports.
 24 May 2017.